risd/steam/docs/scaling.md

 ## Monitoring

 Heroku has an experimental feature referred to as [`log-runtime-metrics`](https://devcenter.heroku.com/articles/log-runtime-metrics), which will log performance metrics of CPU and memory load.
 These are made visible in the [log2viz](http://log2viz.herokuapp.com/app/stemtosteam) application.

+## Logs

+Logs are not retained for very log on Heroku, so we are leaning on loggly for keeping track of logs. `heroku addons:add loggly`.
+To view the logs, `heroku addons:open loggly`.